lucbloom/unity_references_inspector_extension/README.md

 With this extension, you can find that View Controller, because it has a reference to that button.

 Another great use is as an alternative way to quickly jump between objects without having to scroll through the tree.

+In my opinion this should be a built-in feature in Unity.
+If you know how to make that happen, let me know!